2 Guard members made extremist statements about inauguration

 Hoffman added that officials aren't asking questions right now of those who were flagged.
 “We’re, out of an abundance of caution, taking action and immediately removing them from the line of duty at the Capitol and the events taking place.”

-"And then we will address them, whether it’s through law enforcement if necessary or through their own chain of command.”
+"And then we will address them, whether it’s through law enforcement if necessary or through their own chain of command,” he added.

 Washington has been on edge since the deadly insurrection at the Capitol, which has prompted extraordinary security measures ahead of Biden's inauguration.
 A fire in a homeless camp roughly a mile from the Capitol complex prompted a lockdown Monday during a rehearsal for the inauguration.